The Atlantic Club Casino Hotel

 What Atlantic Club Had to Offer

 The establishment was themed around a beach resort and featured 22 floors with 800 hotel rooms, a 75 000 sq. ft. casino gaming floor, a variety of restaurants and bars with the signature attraction having been The Beach Bar.
-The casino was home to a variety of slot machines and table games and exclusively offered five craps tables.
+The casino was home to a variety of slots machines online and table games and exclusively offered five craps tables.
 Both fine dining and casual restaurants were on the premises and included Patsy’s Trattoria; Simon AC; Ono Chinese Bistro; Cappuccino’s; BB’s; The Coffee Shop and Cornucopia Buffet.
 Apart from The Beach Bar, there was also The Dizzy Dolphin to provide drinks and entertainment.

 The Atlantic Cub Casino Hotel featured a health spa; health club; a hot tub and an indoor pool which overlooked the Atlantic Ocean.
 Salon Maria Katelyn was also located on the premises and provided hair, make up and nail services.